phmatray/Ducky/docs/general/core-concepts/actions.md

 ## Actions and Asynchronous Operations

 While actions themselves are typically synchronous, they can be dispatched from asynchronous operations.
-This is often handled through **Effects** in R3dux, where actions are dispatched based on the result of an asynchronous operation such as an API call.
+This is often handled through **Effects** in Ducky, where actions are dispatched based on the result of an asynchronous operation such as an API call.

 ### Example: